When you bounded into the pitcher’s arms

-Spraying your sinuses, the back of your throat
+In the back of your throat

 For the first time in 22 years.

-They found you with your shirt around your neck.
+They found you with your shirt around your neck,

-We don’t know whether you saw the shadowed switchgrass,
+So we don’t know whether you saw

-As your heart fluttered beyond anyone’s grasp,
+As your heart fluttered out of reach,

-Each lens was less a lens
+We know now each lens was less a lens

-Than a deepwater amphitheater
+Than a deep-water amphitheater

-That conspired to let no one quite know
+That wouldn’t let anyone else quite know